Wild and wonderful, Washington DC

 DEPARTMENT OF TRANSPORTATION SE, Washington DC

-Located in the burgeoning new Capital Riverfront neighborhood and winner of the 2017 TOBY Award for Best Managed Building, this privately owned and managed greenroof was installed nearly ten years ago.
-Pratum came to the project 2015-2017 to use sustainable practices such as not using toxic chemicals to bring the greenroof back to optimum health and functionality.
+Located in the Capital Riverfront neighborhood and winner of the 2017 TOBY Award for Best Managed Building, this privately owned and managed greenroof was installed nearly ten years ago.
+Pratum came to the project 2015-2017 to bring the greenroof back to optimum health and functionality without the use of toxic chemicals.

 American Society of Landscape Architects, Washington DC